 What Are Wilderness Study Areas?
 Wilderness study areas, sometimes called WSAs, are special places that, almost three decades ago, were determined to have wilderness character.
 Only the U.S. Congress can designate wilderness, so after these wild lands were inventoried, they were given the status of "wilderness study areas."
 There are 42 of these areas managed by the BLM in Wyoming and three managed by the Forest Service, totaling over 700,000 acres.
 Because they lack the permanence of formally designated wilderness, their status has been in limbo for years.
-The agencies manage them to retain their wilderness character until directed by legislation for their permanent protection or other management.
+The agencies manage them to retain their wilderness character until directed by Congress for their permanent protection or other management.

-Why Not Just Leave Them the Way They Are?
+WHY NOT JUST LEAVE THEM THE WAY THEY ARE?
 The status quo might not be the best option anymore.
 Wilderness study areas were always an impermanent designation.
 These lands were never meant to be managed for so many years as wilderness without formal designation-and there are stakeholders in Wyoming who would like to see the question resolved and see a permanent decision.
 Many of these areas' wilderness qualities have been threatened by mismanagement and impairment and there's the threat that Congress could make a decision about their fate without our input.

 What Can We Do in this Process?
+There are a range of options that might be considered for these lands.
 Some stakeholders would like to see all of these wilderness study areas released, which means they wouldn't be managed to retain their wild character.
-Others would like most or all of them to be permanently designated wilderness.
-The middle ground might well be some special, directed management designed to protect the specific values and uses within each landscape, while protecting the wild areas through designation as wilderness.
-We believe that in order to be successful in finding win-win solutions, this process needs to look beyond WSAs to adjacent lands or other county landscapes and explore other public land management options-this is a chance to set aside, or design management for, WSAs and other special landscapes.
+Others might like most or all of them to be permanently designated wilderness.
+Middle ground proposals might be considered too, that could include adjacent lands and have special management designed to protect the specific values and uses within each landscape, while protecting the wild areas through designation as wilderness.
+We believe that in order to be successful in finding win-win solutions, this process needs to look beyond WSA boundaries to adjacent lands or other county landscapes and explore options.
+The Wyoming Public Lands Initiative is open for consideration of other public lands in Sublette County.
 If the question of WSAs is to be resolved, stakeholders in Wyoming will have to come together, find common ground, and explore opportunities for compromise.

 What is the Best Case Scenario?
 Stakeholders with diverse interests work together in good faith to create legislation permanently addressing Wyoming wilderness study areas, and to design permanent management for other important landscapes, using a process that is fair, inclusive, transparent, and appropriate for the values in question.
 We believe it's possible to create win-win solutions that protect these landscapes and provide certainty for our local communities.
 If done right, there is a chance that we could see the first new wilderness designations in Wyoming in more than 30 years and other permanent designations for our special local landscapes.

-This could happen only if a bill is crafted that has broad local support, from hunting, angling, recreation, economic, and cultural interests, as well as the support of the conservation community and elected officials.
+This could happen only if a bill is crafted that has broad local support, from hunting, angling, recreation, business, agriculture, and cultural interests, as well as the support of the conservation community and elected officials.
 In our minds, that's a goal worth working toward for these special places.